onqtam/headjack/src/organizing_information.md

     > "According to a new study by David Rozado, there has been a big increase in news headlines suggesting fear, anger, disgust, and sadness since 2000, and especially since about 2010.
 Journalists are pushing your buttons." - [Paul Graham](https://twitter.com/paulg/status/1583058588687212544)

     > "We should discuss this graph more. (peer review)" - [Eric Weinstein](https://twitter.com/EricRWeinstein/status/1483860161965932544)

-1. Imagine being able to say "**view source**" of a text article and being shown the thought-graph that the author used to generate it.
-The serialized output could also have an automatically generated mapping so that we can see which regions correspond to which nodes & links of the thought-graph with some highlighting and we could have both displayed side by side for synchronized "playback".

 -